 PhD opportunities in Exercise Physiology

-The University of the Sunshine Coast (Queensland Australia), through the School of Health and Sport Sciences, is seeking expressions of interest from potential Doctoral candidates in the area of Exercise Physiology.
+USC (Queensland Australia), through the School of Health and Behavioural Science, is seeking expressions of interest from potential Doctoral candidates in the area of Exercise Physiology.

 Projects are currently being offered across a broad range of topics, including sports performance, clinical exercise physiology, and integrated systems physiology (eg cardiovascular and respiratory).
 Expressions of interest will remain open throughout the year and enquiries are welcome from eligible Honours, Masters, PhD, and Postdoctoral candidates.